JasonKamps/loadshedding-clock/README.md

 ![Back view](./images/back.jpeg "Back view")
 ![CAD render](./images/front_render_annotated.png  "CAD render")

-The clock is based on an ESP32, and it obtains loadshedding information from the [EskomSePush API](https://eskomsepush.gumroad.com/l/api).
+The clock is based on an ESP32 microcontroller, and it obtains loadshedding information from the [EskomSePush API](https://eskomsepush.gumroad.com/l/api).

 All code is written in C++ using the [Arduino framework](https://www.arduino.cc/reference/en/) and [PlatformIO](https://platformio.org/).
 The code is available in [/loadshedding-clock-code/src](./loadshedding-clock-code/src).